-For David and my first wedding anniversary in July, we decided to take a road trip to Mammoth Lakes, California to get some fresh air, mountain views, and quality alone time.
-Even though I define myself as a “city girl”, I’ve always felt drawn to the mountains.
-There’s something so humbling about seeing such vast and overpowering views.
-Plus, it’s the perfect place to disconnect and enjoy nature!
+To kick off our anniversary celebrations, my husband and I decided to take a road trip to Mammoth Lakes, California to get some fresh air, mountain views, and quality alone time.
+Even though I define myself as a “city girl,” I’ve always felt drawn to the mountains.
+There’s something so humbling about being surrounded by such vast and overpowering nature.

 Even though we had a “no phones” policy, I did manage to capture some of our adventures in a vlog:

-One of my absolute favorite things we did was walk up to a gorgeous lake surrounded by mountains and sit with our feet in the chilled, clear water and just chat about life.
-The water was so fresh!
+One of my absolute favorite things we did was sit with our feet in the chilled, clear water of the gorgeous lake surrounded by mountains, and just chat about life.
+It was both revitalizing and romantic.

 In Mammoth, I did struggle to find vegan options, but there were a few Mexican restaurants and a Pita Pit that had some tasty meals that I could eat.
 We brought some snacks and breakfast items from home, just in case.